jefo2k/simple-shopping-cart/backend/requirements/add-product-on-catalog.md

 1. A product is added to the product catalog ✅

+## Exception - invalid id

+1. System returns an 'invalid id' error when empty ✅

 ## Exception - invalid name

+1. System returns an 'invalid name, must not be empty' error when empty ✅
-1. System returns an 'invalid name' error
+1. System returns an 'invalid name, has more than 60 chars' error when lengh has more than 60 chars ✅

 ## Exception - invalid description

+1. System returns an 'invalid description, must not be empty' error when empty ✅
-1. System returns an 'invalid description' error
+1. System returns an 'invalid description, has more than 255 chars' error when lengh has more than 60 chars ✅

 ## Exception - product already exists